oobabooga/text-generation-webui/12-‐-OpenAI-API.md

 * To create a public Cloudflare URL, add the `--public-api` flag.
 * To listen on your local network, add the `--listen` flag.
 * To change the port, which is 5000 by default, use `--api-port 1234` (change 1234 to your desired port number).
-* To use SSL, add `--ssl-keyfile key.pem --ssl-certfile cert.pem`.
-Note that it doesn't work with `--public-api`.
+* To use SSL, add `--ssl-keyfile key.pem --ssl-certfile cert.pem`. ⚠️ **Note**: this doesn't work with `--public-api` since Cloudflare already uses HTTPS by default.
 * To use an API key for authentication, add `--api-key yourkey`.

 ### Examples

-For the documentation with all the parameters and their types, consult `http://127.0.0.1:5000/docs` or the [typing.py](https://github.com/oobabooga/text-generation-webui/blob/main/extensions/openai/typing.py) file.
+For the documentation with all the endpoints, parameters and their types, consult `http://127.0.0.1:5000/docs` or the [typing.py](https://github.com/oobabooga/text-generation-webui/blob/main/extensions/openai/typing.py) file.

 The official examples in the [OpenAI documentation](https://platform.openai.com/docs/api-reference) should also work, and the same parameters apply (although the API here has more optional parameters).